TheSlugInTub/Vault/Scripts/Procedural animation video.md

 will do the shadow calculations and then I would render the frame buffer as a quad that covers the screen because I don't want all non-background sprites to not be visible.
 And voila!
 We have faux shadows.
 This took me two days to add.

 And this is pretty much where I got, as of late.
-This has been a super cool and fun project for me, and I am going to create my own game with this, I am obviously going to make it different to Rain World of course, since I don't want this to be a rip off of it.
-And if you want to see me develop this game further, then please like and subscribe to the channel to help me out, as that pushes this video in the algorithm.
+This has been a super cool and fun project for me.
+And if you want to see me develop this game further, and do more cool stuff like this in the future, then please like and subscribe to the channel to help me out, as that pushes this video in the algorithm.
 So, hopefully you enjoyed this video, and I'll see ya in the next, see ya.

 # Timeline: